vecchiotom/synn-loadscreen/README.md

 2) Create a folder in your resources folder named "synn-loadscreen"

+3) Add the files into the newly create folder in the resources.

-3) Add "start synn-loadscreen" to your server.cfg
+4) Add "start synn-loadscreen" to your server.cfg

 And you are good to go!